wurthless-elektroniks/smc360/docs/dbgleds.md

 Locations:
 - Falcon: 0x13FC
+- Corona: 0x14DB

-This is a simple two-state state machine.
+This is a simple two-state state machine that didn't really need to be a state machine.

 - State 0 updates the LEDs in this order: boot status, boot attempt, PCIe link status.
 Then it sets up the 100 ms delay and goes to state 1.
+On post-Xenon fats, the boot attempt and PCIe link status flasher update code is still there, but the functions that update the LEDs are stubbed out (immediate `ret`).
+On slims, only the boot attempt update code is present.
 - State 1 just runs the delay timer so the LEDs advance every 100 ms; when that timer expires, we go back to state 0.